-- 1. Completed application accompanied by nonrefundable application fee. - Submission of legal documentation showing proof of name and Illinois residence at the time of application (Illinois driver's license or Illinois state ID is acceptable). - 3.
-Submission of official transcripts from all regionally accredited college(s) attended showing: - a.
-Cumulative GPA of 3.0/4.0 preferred in undergraduate BSN courses. - b.
-Good academic standing in the last institution attended. - c.
-Proof of completion of bachelor's degree in nursing from a regionally accredited and State Board of Education approved college. - 4.
-Active and unencumbered registered nurse license in the State of Illinois. - 5.
-Two professional references. - 6.
-Personal essay (approximately 250 words describing professional career aspirations as nurse with an advanced nursing practice degree).
+- · Completed application. - Submission of legal documentation showing proof of name and Illinois residence at the time of application (Illinois driver's license or Illinois state ID is acceptable). - Submission of official transcripts from all regionally accredited college(s) attended showing: - Cumulative GPA of 3.0/4.0 preferred in undergraduate BSN courses. - Good academic standing in the last institution attended. - Proof of completion of bachelor's degree in nursing from a regionally accredited and State Board of Education approved college. - Active and unencumbered registered nurse license in the State of Illinois. - · Two professional references.

-- 7. Ability to use computer technologies including accessing, retrieving, receiving and communicating information.

-- 8. A professional resume.

-- 9. Interview as requested by college.
+- Personal essay describing professional career aspirations as nurse with an advanced nursing practice degree. - Ability to use computer technologies including accessing, retrieving, receiving and communicating information. - · A professional resume. - Interview as requested by college.